LevelUpMarketers/Thompson-Engineering/DEV_DIARY.md

 129. 2025-11-30: Normalized legacy class uploads by mapping format labels and splitting comma-prefixed instructors so imported records display cleanly in the editor.
 130. 2025-12-05: Added activation-time creation of the teqcidb_studenthistory table to track class registrations, attendance, and course/quiz progress flags.
 131. 2025-12-05: Added legacy student history uploads with mapping for statuses, payments, and enrollment into the new teqcidb_studenthistory table and surfaced a Settings checkbox for the new import type.
+132. 2025-12-05: Enabled multi-record legacy uploads for classes, students, and student history entries with per-row skip tracking and summary messaging.